berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 ## Value-unlocking, Data-driven, Paradigmatically-disruptive Actionable Insights

-I admit: *actionable insights* is a bit hackneyed—not to mention redundant—but if these bad boys hit the mark (in terms of some combination of targeting, timing, relevance, utility), they're gold from a user experience and customer satisfaction perspective .
+I admit: *actionable insights* is a bit hackneyed—not to mention redundant—but if these bad boys hit the mark (in terms of some combination of targeting, timing, relevance, utility), they're gold from a user experience and customer satisfaction perspective.

 The Shoe Mileage Tracker fits into this category: i.e., information derived from some set of data that may be useful to the user for some decision or action.
 Although, a key difference is that I signed up for the shoe tracking (in the same way you might set an alarm), whereas other apps in other situations will serve up a notification or message *unsolicited,* which could land anywhere on the continuum between annoying spam and delightful insight-nugget, depending on how I receive it.